Our software and off-the-shelf sensors add Autonomous Mowing to commercial zero-turn to reduce the labor cost of lawn maintenance.

 Want to know how it works?
 Visit our YouTube or watch the full playlist below.

 We have partnered with Wright Manufacturing first, to equip the stand-on mower that started it all, the Wright Stander ZK.

 This ruggedized, safe, productive mower is Robotic Ready™ and equipped from the factory with Autonomous Mowing, and available in 52", 61" and 72" models for limited small fleet rollouts now.

-Our kit adds robotics to existing commercial mowers using standard robotic sensors, while still allowing standard "manual" operation.
-With our custom software installed, we map the boundary using software and cm-level accurate RTK GPS, fusing that with commercial-grade Inertial Measurement (IMU) devices, along with odometry to create a software based boundary.
-We then create waypoints to mow a lawn and use our hardware interface to directly control the mower, safely and securely.
+It's like adaptive cruise control for mowers.
+The robotic worker software is a seamless addition to commercial mowers, utilizing robotic sensors, while still allowing standard "manual" operation.
+The software maps the boundary using software and cm-level accurate RTK GNSS (aka GPS), fusing that with commercial-grade Inertial Measurement Unit (IMU) devices, along with odometry to create a software based boundary.
+We then create waypoints to mow the lawn and use our hardware interface to directly control the mower, safely and securely.

-Think of it as your assistant to handle the repetitive striping.
-You define the area to mow, and let the robot finish it, while you edge, weed, blow, and do enhancements.
+Think of it as your robot assistant to handle the repetitive striping.
+You define the area to mow, and let the robot finish the job, while you edge, weed, blow, and do enhancements.